If you type “The Dolomites” into the Google image search engine, the famous Seceda ridgeline will be one of the first

 To get to the beginning of the route you will need to ride a Col Raiser Gondola first.

 The gondola is located in the small town of Santa Cristina in Val Gardena.
 There are signs all over town directing you to it.
 There is a big parking lot right at the bottom of the gondola alternatively you can also just walk from the town centre.

 The gondola stays open throughout the summer season from the start of June until mid-October.
 The return ticket costs 20 Euros.
 For current lift times and prices go directly to the website.

-It's also possible to hike directly from Santa Cristina, but that means adding another 3 hours and over 600 meters elevation to an already long day, so unless you are planning an overnight stay in one of the backcountry huts, take the gondola.
+It’s also possible to hike directly from Santa Cristina, but that means adding another 3 hours and over 600 meters of elevation to an already long day, so unless you are planning an overnight stay in one of the backcountry huts, take the gondola.

 Make sure to get the first lift of the day to take advantage of the best weather.
 Afternoon summer storms are consistent in the Dolomites, especially between June and August.

-Next take the path nr 2B signed for Sass Rigais until you reach a fork with a sign.
+Next, take path no 2B signed for Sass Rigais until you reach a fork with a sign.
 One pointing to Sass Rigais Est (East) and the other to Sass Rigais Sud (South).

 It’s possible to reach the summit of Sass Rigais along both paths, but after talking with the owners of the nearby hut where I stayed the night before, I decided to go counterclockwise and take the Eastern route up, followed by the Southern route coming back down.

 The Eastern route takes you first on a zigzag scree path in a wide gulley – Val D’la Salieries.
 After around 1 hour you will reach an airy col between the summits.
 La Furcheta to your right and Sass Rigais to your left.

-To best visualise the route I recommend to equip yourself with Tobacco map nr 05.
+To best visualize the route I recommend equipping yourself with Tobacco map no 05.